jonfernq/English-Teaching/Dialogues/LendingMoneyToAFriend.md

 **Have you ever lent money to a friend?
 Should you do this?
 What if they don't pay it back?**

-### Word List:

-- lent: past tense of "lend," meaning to give someone something (usually money) with the expectation of it being returned
-- regret: feeling of sadness or disappointment about something that has happened or been done
-- emergency: a serious, unexpected, and often dangerous situation requiring immediate action
-- disappointing: causing someone to feel unhappy or let down
-- refused: declined or rejected something, usually an offer or request

 ### Dialogue: